veelo/gettext/readme.md

 ```d
 tr!"hi".format!"%10s";             // "hi";
 ```
-Justification can be made to work by forcing translation of the translatabole string before feeding it into `format`, like so:
+Justification can be made to work by forcing translation of the translatable string before feeding it into `format`, like so:
 ```d
 tr!"hi".toString.format!"%10s";    // "        hi";
 ```